 If there are multiple users, with each user having his own database schema with the intent being that each user can only see or change their own data, then each user will have their own mfd_meta table.
-If in addition, there also is a shared database schema which all users can access in addition to their own private schema, then there will be an additional mfd_meta table stored in that schema as well.
+If in addition, there also is a common database schema which all users can access in addition to their own private schema, then there will be an additional mfd_meta table stored in that schema as well.

-When a given user connects to the database, Manifold combines data from mfd_meta table in the shared schema and data from mfd_meta in the user's private schema.
+When a given user connects to the database, Manifold combines data from mfd_meta table in the common schema and data from mfd_meta in the user's private schema.
 The user will be able to see and work in both schemas with tables and with Manifold components created from those tables.

 If we are worried about making accidental changes to a database, we can connect to the database using a limited account which can only write to the mfd_meta table and cannot write anywhere else.
 This will be enough to browse through everything, style everything, adjust coordinate systems, and even create scripts, drawings, and labels, because none of those components go beyond properties in the mfd_meta table.
 If we use this strategy, we must use an account with greater permissions to first connect with Manifold so the mfd_meta table can be created, because permissions to write to a table and permissions to create new tables are different.

 mfd_meta tables are harmless - When Manifold creates an mfd_meta table in a read/write DBMS data source, that should have no effect on the database.
 There should be no issues from having an additional mfd_meta table in the database: the mfd_meta table is just one more small table opaque to code outside of Manifold.
 There are no triggers, no relation to any non-Manifold data, and no use outside of Manifold.